patrickswickard/latex_photo_album_layout/README.md

 Note: need to import pylatex package: pip3 install pylatex

+also need qrcode package:
+pip3 install qrcode

+Note that qrcode creation is commented out since it should be static, uncomment if necessary

 Usage:

 This is currently only configured to work with a hard-coded path with image files on my laptop.